 Our track record reflected by a portfolio of successful approved medicines which emanated from our chemistry platform and are made available globally by our pharmaceutical partners

-- Our unique research and development pipeline of new investigational medicines in cancer and immunology
+Our unique research and development pipeline of new investigational medicines in cancer and immunology

-- Our proprietary and proven science and technology approach that fuels our discovery efforts
+Our proprietary and proven science and technology approach that fuels our discovery efforts

-- Our team of dedicated scientists, clinicians and employees focused on bringing new medicines to patients with debilitating diseases
+Our team of dedicated scientists, clinicians and employees focused on bringing new medicines to patients with debilitating diseases

 With numerous immunotherapies exploiting cytokines coming down the pipeline, the timing of the Next-Gen Cytokine Therapeutics Summit is ideal and warranted.
 This event provides the opportunity for those who have pioneered the space and also the newcomers in the industry to get together and learn more about this dynamic and exciting field.

-Modulating cytokine signaling is proving to be a powerful strategy for treating complex and serious diseases.
+Modulating cytokine signalling is proving to be a powerful strategy for treating complex and serious diseases.
 The major breakthroughs of the future will require innovative new strategies like protein design to address long-standing challenges.